WA6YDQ/RadioUno/README.md

 It also generates WSPR symbols and has been tested successfully over the air as a WSPR transmitter.

 This is on-going.

 As the hardware matures I'll post schematics.
+For now, all pinouts are in the comments.